SolarScorecard

 Frequently Asked Questions — Richmond

-Is solar worth it in Richmond?
+Is solar worth it on a south-facing roof in Richmond?